datameshgroup/fusion/docs/api-reference/fusion-api-fuel-extension.md

 ## Refund

 :::success
+To perform a fuel card refund, some fuel card providers require that the refund be matched to an original purchase.

-All fuel card refunds must be "matched refunds".
-To perform a matched refund, include the `POITransactionID` from the original purchase request.
+To ensure that all fuel card refunds can be completed successfully; refunds must be "matched refunds".

+We recommend that the Sale System implements matched refunds by including the POITransactionID from the original purchase request.
+However, if the Sale System doesn’t provide this information (POITransactionID), the Satellite application will request for it.
 :::

 To perform a fuel refund: